Code-Institute-Submissions/Surf_Matters/README.md

 ## **UX**

 The website was designed to be responsive and easy to use and navigate.
-I designed a home page with an image carousel of various surfing images, with buton links to the products, surf lessons and blog.
+I designed a home page with an image carousel of various surfing images, with button links to the products, surf lessons and blog.

-The site is easy to navigate, users can use the menu links in the navigation bar at the top of the page, and each page has a consistent layout to it with the header and footer replicatred across the site. this gives users a familiar feel to each page when navigating the site.
+The site is easy to navigate, users can use the menu links in the navigation bar at the top of the page, and each page has a consistent layout to it with the header and footer replicated across the site, this gives users a familiar feel to each page when navigating the site.

 I chose black and white as the main colours for the site as the surfing, product and blog images